microsoft/dstoolkit-classification-solution-accelerator/README.md

 Getting Started
 ================================================================================================================================

-If you want to deploy one of the use cases provided in the forks, have a look at how to setup your environment in your own Azure DevOps Organisation in  **[end-to-end setup documentation](https://github.com/microsoft/dstoolkit-classification-solution-accelerator/blob/main/docs/how-to/EndToEndSetup.md)**.
+If you want to deploy one of the use cases provided in the forks, have a look at how to setup your environment in  **[end-to-end setup documentation](https://github.com/microsoft/dstoolkit-classification-solution-accelerator/blob/main/docs/how-to/EndToEndSetup.md)**.

 The steps you will need to follow are: